richafnu/Viva/Viva/glint/setup/custom-ppt-upload.md

 ### Slides of interest

 >[!IMPORTANT]
 >Different steps are required to adjust elements and settings of the template slides.
-Be sure managers or leaders making presentations read **Slides of interest** before proceeding with any edits to a component.
+Be sure to read this full article before proceeding with any edits to a component.

 #### Cover Page/Title slide: